-7.1.1 Project submission shall include a completed form DSA 810: Fire and Life Safety Site Conditions Submittal.

-7.1.2 Construction drawings for the conversion of a nonconforming building shall include a building code analysis reflecting, but not limited to, type of construction, building height and number of stories, allowable area calculations, identification of proposed occupancy classification(s), and identification of installed fire protection and life safety systems.

-7.1.3 Construction drawings shall include a dedicated fire access (information) site plan reflecting the location of fire apparatus access roads, and fire hydrants proximal to the project site.
+- 7.1.1 Project submission shall include a completed form DSA 810: Fire and Life Safety Site Conditions Submittal. - 7.1.2 Construction drawings shall include a building code analysis reflecting, but not limited to, type of construction, building height, number of stories, allowable area calculations prepared in accordance with CBC Section 506, identification of proposed occupancy classification(s), and identification of any installed fire protection and life safety systems. - 7.1.3 Construction drawings shall include a dedicated fire access (information) site plan reflecting the project building in relation to adjacent buildings and structures, the location of fire apparatus access roads, and fire hydrants proximal to the project site.